-NRDC suggests several changes to the notification requirements.
+NRDC suggests three changes to the notification requirements.
 First and foremost, although the current text requires companies to identify the type of product, the current text does not require identification of the component in the product to which PFAS was intentionally added.
-This is a very important (but perhaps inadvertent) omission, since it is critical to know which components contain the PFAS, particularly in products consisting of many component parts.
+This is a very important omission, since it is critical to know which components contain the PFAS, particularly in products consisting of many component parts.
 It is obvious that if the Legislature requested data on the purpose and concentration of the PFAS in the product component, identification of the component itself must accompany this information for the data to be useful and make sense.
 Neither DEP nor the public should have to guess where the PFAS can be found.
-We also suggest DEP should request available PFAS environmental monitoring data related to the product manufacturing activities reported.
-If the data apply to a Maine location, they are certainly relevant to the prioritization activities Maine DEP must perform under the law.
-However, even data from outside Maine may be relevant as well, because the information will inform DEP about the potential land and water resources contamination scenarios associated with a particular product category.
-Where the data are already in the public domain, companies can simply provide a link to where the data can be found.